 It was observed across several rat studies that tongkat ali extracts could also regulate blood glucose levels.

-In hyperglycemic rats, blood glucose levels saw a drop by about 38% – 47%.
+In hyperglycemic rats, blood glucose levels saw a drop by about 38% – 47% after consumption of the supplement.
 In normal rats that had optimal glycemic levels, no change was observed (7).

 This effect is attributed to increased insulin sensitivity brought about by tongkat ali components.
 A small dose (50 μg/mL) of the herbal extract enhanced glucose uptake by 200%!

-Tongkat ali root extracts also showed reduced lipid accumulation in a dose-dependent manner and increased insulin sensitivity.
+Tongkat ali root extracts showed the ability to reduce lipid accumulation and increase insulin sensitivity in a dose-dependent manner.
 Hence, this herb can be a comprehensive treatment option for diabetes (7).

-Are you wondering what in tongkat ali is (or are) behind all these benefits?
+Are you wondering what compounds in tongkat ali are responsible for all these benefits?
 Check out the next section for the answer.

 What Are The Active Components Of Tongkat Ali?